Maupo-Aeuko-Poc/SIH-PS32-APP/README.md

-this repo contains versions 1 through 9 of the smart procurement web app
+this repo contains versions 1 through 9 of the smart procurement web app , by yours truly